 ‘The Languages team at the Learning and Teaching Directorate [part of the NSW Public Schools Portfolio] has officers to support both primary and secondary languages teachers’.

 Background information, locate schools, enrolment, curriculum, more.
-A list of their centres [with the languages taught at each] is found here.
+A list of Updated ! their campuses [with the languages taught at each] is found here.
 Previously known as the Saturday School of Community Languages.

 - Alice Springs Language Centre